Bowie State University Emergency Preparedness

 The president has designated the vice president for Student Affairs, to oversee campus emergency planning, prevention, preparedness, response, and safety and security.

 The establishment of clear lines of authority for overseeing and managing emergency incidents and responding to emergencies, based on principles of Incident Command Systems (ICS) and National Incident Management Systems (NIMS), are the responsibility of BSU Incident Commanders:

-- Col. Ernest Waiters, chief of police
+- Col. Ernest Waiters, Chief of Police/Director of Campus Safety

 - Shift Sergeant